 Step Six: Add Toppings & Finish Baking

-Add the toppings of your choice–for example, sauces, vegan cheeses, vegetables, olives, artichoke hearts, etc.–to the partially bake crust.
+Add the toppings of your choice–for example, sauces, vegan cheeses (be sure to check out my easy 5-Ingredient Vegan Mozzarella), vegetables, olives, artichoke hearts, etc.–to the partially bake crust.
 For best results, spread a thin layer of sauce (to avoid sogginess).

 Return the pizza to the oven and bake eight to eleven minutes longer until the toppings are melted/cooked to your liking and the crust edge appears crispy.